 17 Jun 5 Easy Ways to get Media Attention for Your New Franchised Business

 If you’re just getting established after franchising your business, chances are you don’t have a public relations firm on tap to generate media exposure for you and your franchisees.
 The good news is that there are a number of easy ways that you can effectively do it yourself.
-Here are five ways to get publicity, and raise your franchise’s profile.
+Here are five ways to get publicity and get media attention for your new franchised business and raise your profile.

 You can gain invaluable media exposure by entering business awards.
 Brand awareness, credibility and trust is built when organisations win awards.
 Being a sponsor for the awards themselves can also open doors in terms of networking and media opportunities.